-Blast Magazine: When you scored Star Trek: Discovery, were you influenced by the music from past Star Trek iterations?
+Blast Magazine: You also entered the world of science-fiction media when you scored the television series Star Trek: Discovery.
+For that project, were you influenced by the music from past Star Trek iterations?

 Russo: I really do my own thing.
 I write the way that I write.
 With Star Trek: Discovery, it already had a sound that I wanted to apply my music to.
 It had a big orchestra sound with lots of brass and big fanatic melodies and I wanted to put my stamp on that sound.
 I was influenced by the Star Trek franchise, but I didn’t go back and listen to scores or take inspiration from them.
 Those scores of past Star Trek iterations were a part of my DNA growing up and are always a part of my subconscious.
 The only time I went back was for the original series’ main theme.
 I nodded to Alexander Courage’s main fanfare in the new main title and throughout the new series.
 I wanted to connect to something and show where we were going, as this show takes place 10 years prior.
 There is nothing like evoking that feeling.

 Blast Magazine: When working on projects like Fargo and Legion, which have so many strong characters, do you first focus on creating music for the overall story or do you decide on the character themes first?